TriplyDB/Documentation/docs/triply-db/index.md

 **Note that the class hierarchy does not automatically update to reflect changes in the data.
 When the data has changed, the page must be refreshed.**

-- A class only appears in the class hierarchy tab if it has instances (connected to the class via `rdf:type`), or if at least one of it's subclasses appears in the class hierarchy tab.
+- A class only appears in the class hierarchy tab if it has instances (connected to the class via `rdf:type`), or if at least one of its subclasses appears in the class hierarchy tab.
 - The class hierarchy cannot be shown if it contains a cycle, meaning that some class is (indirectly) its own subclass.